| Source: xexe.club

 The road for future education

 Most of all, in order to strengthen the ability to cope with and adapt to future technologies, software education is necessary.
-Software education not only enhances flexibility with advanced technology, but also improves one’s computational thinking.
-Computational thinking is the thought process involved in formulating a problem and expressing one’s solutions in such a way that a machine can effectively carry it out.
-In other words, it can help people to identify certain problems and seek solutions.
+Software education not only enhances flexibility with advanced technology, but also improves one’s computational thinking, which can help people to identify certain problems and seek solutions.

 Along with the importance of educating such thinking, the United Kingdom has already designated 2014 as “The Year of Code” and is implementing software education for children of 5 to 16 years old.
 The United States also has operated curriculum “K-12” which teaches computer science to kindergarteners.
 Additionally, the United States is pushing ahead with its educational transformation plan, “ConnectED,” to help students to easily access high-speed Internet and advanced learning tools.
 In Europe, its commission tries to unveil a new educational environment called “Opening up Education” that intends to encourage students’ interest in ICT.
 Also, including digital educational devices, Europe is making effort to build IT-based environment in all of their educational courses.